quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 noted in {{public-header}} [EDITOR'S NOTE: refer to the appropriate section of
 {{I-D.ietf-quic-transport}} for details on how rebinding works].

+[EDITOR'S NOTE: Update this section to explain that connection ID may change after 'handshake' if connection ID is server initiated. ]

 ## Packet Numbers

 The packet number field is always present in the QUIC packet header.
 The packet